FalkorDB/docs/operation/cluster.md

 # Setting Up a FalkorDB Cluster

 Setting up a FalkorDB cluster enables you to distribute your data across multiple nodes, providing horizontal scalability and improved fault tolerance.
-This guide will walk you through the steps to configure a FalkorDB cluster using Docker.
+This guide will walk you through the steps to configure a FalkorDB cluster with 3 masters and 1 replica for each, using Docker.

 ## Prerequisites